awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

     -Parameters @{'updateLevel'='NeverCheckForUpdates'}
 ```

-**View command status for disabling Windows automatic update**
+**View command status for turning off Windows automatic update**
-The following command uses the `CommandId` to get the status of the command execution for disabling Windows automatic update\.
+The following command uses the `CommandId` to get the status of the command execution for turning off Windows automatic update\.

 ```
 Get-SSMCommandInvocation `